ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 Involves collecting data and information and ensuring it satisfies necessary parameters.

 ### Data Location
 I'm using all the data for the 12 months of the year 2020.
 Data is stored in CSV file available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data is public and made available by Motivate International Inc. under this this [license](https://divvybikes.com/data-license-agreement).
+The data is public and made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 The privacy of the riders is safeguarded as there are no IDs and it's not possible to identify the riders.

 ### Data Organization
 The dataset contains 9999 rows and 21 columns.